pudly/schmopera-hugo/content/articles/domingo.md

 related_companies = []
 related_people = []
 short_description = "I'm just done with it.
 It's exhausting and gross.
-I've learned (unfortunately) that on the Venn diagram of people who are pro-opera and people who are creeps, there's serious overlap." slug = "domingo" title = "Domingo" youtube_url = ""
+I've learned (unfortunately) that on the Venn diagram of people who are pro-opera and people who are creeps, there's serious overlap." slug = "open-secrets-big-egos-opera-creeps" title = "Open secrets, big egos, & opera creeps" youtube_url = ""

 +++